 1Now there was a man named Micah, of Mount Ephraim.
 2He said to his mother; The eleven hundred shekels of silver which were taken from you, I overheard you, cursing the theft of it.
 I have the silver, for I took it and his mother said; Be blessed of the LORD, my son.
 3When Micah had given back the eleven hundred shekels of silver to his mother.
 His mother replied; I had wholly given the silver to the LORD from my hand, for my son to make a graven image.
 4So his mother took two hundred shekels of silver and gave them to a refiner, who made an engraved molten image out of it.
 And the image sat in the house of Micah.
 5For Micah made an ephod, (a priestly object) and had several pagan household gods within his household.
 He then anointed one of his sons, to become his priest.
 6For in those days, there was no king in Israel, so every man did what was right in his own eyes.

-7Now there was a young man out of Bethlehem of the family of Judah, whom was of the priestly tribe of Levite and he stayed there.
-8For the man Levite left the city of Bethlehem, seeking where he might stay and he came to the house of Micah in Mount Ephraim.
+7Now there was a young man out of Bethlehem-judah of the family of Judah, whom was of the priestly tribe of Levite and he stayed there.
+8For he left the city of Bethlehem-judah, seeking where he might stay and he came to the house of Micah in Mount Ephraim.
 9Micah then asked him, where he came from?
-And the man answered; I am a Levite of Bethlehem, on a journey looking for a place to stay.
+And he answered; I am a Levite of Bethlehem, on a journey looking for a place to stay.
 10And Micah replied; Stay with me and be a father and a priest to me.
 I will give you ten shekels of silver per year, a suit of clothes and room and board.
 So the Levite accepted the offer and stayed there.
 11The Levite was content to live with the man and the young man was to him as one of his sons.
 12Micah then consecrated the Levite and the young man became his priest, in the house of Micah.
-(The act of having a non-Levite consecrate a Levite as a priest was against Levitical order).
+(NOTE: The act of having a non-Levite consecrate a Levite as a priest was against Levitical order).
 13And Micah said to himself; Now I know that the LORD will do good to me, now that I have a Levite as my priest.

 1In the days when Israel had no king, the tribe of Dan was still looking to take procession of their land inheritance among the tribes of Israel.
 2From the tribe of Dan, five men of war were sent to spy out the land.
 When the men had come to Mount Ephraim, they stayed at the house of Micah.
 3While in the house, they recognized the voice of the young man the Levite.
 And they asked him; How did you get here, why are you here and what do you do here?
 4The Levite replied; Micah has hired me to be his priest.